CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-refactoring-goals.md

 Remember - we're out here to make more money.

 Reading Kent Beck's new book on "Tidy First", he has made me realize I do a bunch of mini-refactors in the course of every pull request.
-These involve activities like making empty lines more logical, inling poorly-cohesive methods, extracting methods that are too much to read at once, etc. I've included the list from his book released just a couple weeks ago below (Also highly encourage anyone to read the book):
+These involve activities like making empty lines more logical, inlineing poorly-cohesive methods, extracting methods that are too much to read at once, etc. I've included the list from his book released just a couple weeks ago below (Also highly encourage anyone to read the book):

 1. Guard Clauses